Find the right project management methodology and it can save you boatloads of time.

 It is much easier to consider the different project management methodologies once you fully understand the fundamentals.
 Below are some of the most popular project management methodologies.

-Far from being a project management methodology in the traditional sense, Agile grew out of a need for a more adaptive approach to project management.
+Agile grew out of a need for a more adaptive approach to project management.
 Traditional methodologies take a linear approach, making it difficult to review and amend projects until the end of the life cycle.

 Agile is a set of principles with four main objectives: